Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 54.5 points in six of 22 games this season.

-- The two teams combine to score 55.3 points per game, 0.8 more than the over/under in this contest.
+- The two teams combine to average 55.3 points per game, 0.8 more than the total in this contest.

-- The 43.5 combined points per game that these two squads have allowed this season are 11.0 fewer than the 54.5 total in this contest.
+- This contest's total is 11.0 points above the 43.5 these two squads combine to surrender per game this season.

 - Chiefs games have an average total of 52.0 points this season, 2.5 fewer than Sunday's over/under.